 Cultural experience

-The park has got the native people of the iyalima people who have very unique ways of life and culture are worth visiting and interacting with.
+The park has got the native people of the iyalima people who have very unique ways of life and culture and are worth visiting and interacting with.

 How to get there

-The park is located just 100 kilometers from South of Boende in between Kisangani and Kinshasa the park can be accessed by domestic charter flights from Monkoto, Anga and Mundja airstrips that fly direct to the park.
+The park is located just 100 kilometers from South of Boende in between Kisangani and Kinshasa the park can be accessed by domestic charter flights from Monkoto, Anga and Mundja airstrips that fly directly to the park.

 When to visit

-The park is wet almost throughout the year but the best time to visit is in the drier months from June to August when there are no floods and vegetation is not very thick hence clearer views of wildlife.
+The park is wet almost throughout the year but the best time to visit is in the drier months from June to August, when there are no floods and vegetation is not very thick, hence clearer views of wildlife.

 Where to stay